rpominov/fun-task/docs/exceptions.md

 re-throw, it won't be the same as to not catch at all, for instance debugger won't pause on the original line of `throw`.

-But we also may want to catch "async exceptions", in Node wed server case for instance.
+But we also may want to catch "async exceptions", for instance in Node web server case.
 A perfect solution would be optional catching.

 Not all abstractions can support optional cathcing.
 If we have to choose between non-optional